 The “ship to bill to” procedure refers to an arrangement set up by the covered entity who is responsible for purchasing 340B drugs from wholesalers and/or manufacturers and directs those 340B drugs to be shipped to the contract pharmacy.
 In other words, the covered entity maintains title of the 340B drugs as required, but the contract pharmacy(ies) houses the drugs and provides dispensing services to patients of the covered entity.

-HRSA strongly recommends that the covered entity review and update its 340B database entry using the change request form prior to recertification.
+HRSA strongly recommends that the covered entity review and update its 340B database entry using the change request process prior to recertification.
 Once recertification starts, the listed Authorizing Official will receive a user name, password, and recertification user guide to perform annual recertification and attest to the covered entity’s 340B Program compliance.

 The Authorizing Official is responsible for ensuring 340B Program compliance for the covered entity.
-Recertification covers the parent covered entity and all registered child sites in the 340B Program database.
+Recertification covers the parent-covered entity and all registered child sites in the 340B Program database.

 The date in the “start date” column is the first date that the entity began participating in the 340B Program.
 The date in the “term date” column is the effective date the entity is no longer participating in the 340B Program.
-These dates DO NOT relate to the covered entity’s MEF determination as carve in or carve out.
-To download the MEF for a specific quarter, on the MEF homepage in the 340B Database, a quarterly date range must be selected and those dates reflect the effective dates of the selected MEF download.
-As a reminder, the quarterly MEF reflects the decisions of covered entities that have chosen to “carve-in” Medicaid effective for a given calendar quarter and captures a snapshot of carve-in decisions at 12:01am ET on the 15th day of the month prior to the start of each quarter, irrespective of weekends or holidays.
+These dates DO NOT relate to the covered entity’s MEF determination as carve in or carve out for Medicaid fee-for-service.
+To download the MEF for a specific quarter, on the MEF homepage in the 340B OPAIS a quarterly date range must be selected and those dates reflect the effective dates of the selected MEF download.
+Please note that the MEF only applies to Medicaid fee-for-service.

 HRSA generally does not make retroactive changes to the quarterly MEF once it is published.
 On rare occasion, a technical system issue may warrant an immediate modification.
 If retroactive changes are necessary, HRSA will communicate this to the 340B Program stakeholders.